 The programme currently covers 22 universities in 11 countries – each supported by a Campus team made of an Employment Marketing Manager and several Airbus employees acting as the company’s ambassadors.
 Over the course of 2018, Airbus was looking to further expand its AGUPP network, adding four more partner universities.

 Discover the global activities of AGUPP in 2017 in our Annual Report.
-Over the last year, our 100-strong Campus Team have reached 300 000 students via our network of 21 universities, with a particular focus on digital skills and competencies.
+Over the year, our 100-strong Campus Team have reached 300,000 students via our network of 21 universities, with a particular focus on digital skills and competencies.
 The network also marked the 5th annual meeting in Toulouse, where four more universities signed partnership agreements.

 From April 19th to 21st, nearly 30 representatives from 20 partner universities around the world and 70 Airbus employees gathered at the Airbus Headquarters in Toulouse for the 5th Annual Meeting of the Airbus Global University Partner Programme (AGUPP), during which they participated in presentations and workshops on competencies, innovation and diversity.

 University delegates visiting the A350 Final Assembly Line

 In Singapore, many of Airbus Innovations projects are performed in close cooperation with Nanyang Technological University (NTU), the National University of Singapore and the Singapore University of Technology and Design.